Meet Dr. Adam Ingrao...

 - Lavender and cut flower producer.

-- Ordained Minister: Come get married when the lavender is in bloom (best between June and Sep).
+- Ordained Minister: Come get married when the lavender is in bloom (best time: late July- early August)

-- Yoga Instructor: Currently teaching online classes.
-Winter Mindful Movement for more details.
+- Yoga/movement Instructor: Currently teaching online classes.
+Check out Mindful Movement for more details.

 The natural world has so much to tell us about ourselves and how we build and maintain relationships.
 Join us on the farm to create, to restore, to build, to learn.
 There are so many possibilities at Bee Wise Farms.
 We look forward to sharing them with you.